The Liberty Trail: The Southern Campaigns of the Revolutionary War

 The Americans possessed no artillery, which made a traditional bombardment impossible and the siege very difficult.
 In lieu of artillery, Major Hezekiah Maham instructed his men to construct a 40-foot wooden tower so they could gain a vertical advantage over the British.
 Hidden by trees and under the dark cover of night, Maham’s men hewed logs and erected the tower, which allowed sharpshooters to fire down on the British in the fort.
 With the British thus pinned down, Patriot troops began tearing down the exterior works and planned to charge into the fort.
 Foreseeing the inevitable, McCay surrendered the fort.

 Battle of Eutaw Springs

 At 4:00 a.m. on September 8, 1781, Major General Nathanael Greene’s army began a seven-mile march from Burdall’s Plantation toward British Colonel Andrew Stewart’s encampment at Eutaw Springs.
 As he did every morning, Stewart sent out foraging parties that, at about 8:00 am, were ambushed and captured.

 As Greene’s forces advanced toward Stewart’s camp, they formed two lines, with militia in the front followed by the Continentals.
 When the British broke through the Patriot center, the Virginia and Maryland Continentals attacked and stopped the British advance.
 The Americans pursued a disorderly British retreat through their camp, but their assault on a strongly defended brick house failed and they retreated.
-The fierce battle was inconclusive, but did force the British back to Charles Town.
+The fierce battle eventually forced the British back to Charles Town.
 Greene — who received one of only seven gold medals for exceptional achievement during the Revolutionary War for his leadership at Eutaw Springs — suffered more than 500 casualties, but British losses were almost twice that number.